Nordic expertise in Natural Foods

-The master’s degree programme in food development provides you with competence for meeting the challenges in the research and development in the food industry and academia.
+The Master's Degree Programme in Food Development provides you with competence for meeting the challenges in research and development in the food industry and academia.

-The Programme is designed to provide you with an understanding of the connections between the different aspects and functions of food.
-Special attention is paid to the influence of various factors on the composition, sensory properties and health effects of food at a molecular level.
-Application of food metabolomics and modern biotechnological methods in food research and food development is an important part of the curriculum.
+The Master's Degree Programme in Food Development is designed to provide you with an understanding of the connections between the different aspects and functions of food.
+Special attention is paid to the influence of various factors on the composition, sensory properties, and health effects of food at a molecular level.
+The application of food metabolomics and modern biotechnological methods in food research and food development is an important part of the curriculum.
 The curriculum also covers various aspects of food safety and European food laws and legislation.

 Through the Programme, you will gain education and qualification for working as an expert, for example in food authorities.

-The ultimate goal is to support the sustainable bio-future based on internationally top science.
-State-of-art targeted and non-targeted food metabolomics are important tools for research.
-In addition to basic sciences, the research of the Unit includes strong applied angle supporting the research and innovation in the food industry.
+The ultimate goal is to support a sustainable bio-future based on internationally top science.
+State-of-art targeted and non-targeted food metabolomics is an important tool for research.
+In addition to basic sciences, the research of the Unit includes a strong applied angle supporting the research and innovation in the food industry.

-The final project aiming for the Master’s thesis in technology is based on independent, experimental research project in a laboratory.
-The research work is made under the guidance of a supervisor and takes three months.
-The results obtained from the research project will be presented in a Master’s seminar using common procedures known from scientific meetings.
-The Master’s thesis will be written based on the results of the experimental work and a review of relevant background literature.
+The final project aiming for the Master’s thesis in technology is based on an independent, experimental research project in a laboratory.
+The research work is made under the guidance of a supervisor.
+The results obtained at the research project will be presented in a Master’s seminar using common procedures known from scientific meetings.
+The Master’s thesis will be written based on the results from the experimental work and a review of relevant background literature.

 Examples of thesis topics:

 The University of Turku has a double degree programme in Food Development with Jiangnan University (Wuxi, China).
-Food Development students have a possibility to join the double degree programme pursuing Degrees of Master of Science in Technology at the University of Turku and the Master Degree in Engineering at Jiangnan University.
+Food Development students have a possibility to join the double degree programme pursuing Degrees of Master of Science in Technology at the University of Turku and the Master Degree of Engineering at Jiangnan University

 The students fulfilling the degree requirements of the Master’s Degree Programme in Food Development will obtain a Master of Science in Technology degree at the University of Turku.
 To obtain a double degree from both universities, a student has to, in addition, complete: